inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 ```
 docker ps | grep mod- | wc
 ```
-This number should go up to 126 before you continue.
+This number should go up to 132 (65 backend modules from Orchid plus 67 from Poppy release) before you continue.

 We finish up by enabeling all modules (backend & frontend) with a single call without deploying any.
 We don't load reference data because we are doing a system upgrade (reference data have been loaded before):
 ```
-  curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @/usr/folio/platform-complete/install.json http://localhost:9130/_/proxy/tenants/diku/install?deploy=false\&preRelease=false\&tenantParameters=loadReference%3Dfalse
+  curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @$HOME/folio/platform-complete/install.json http://localhost:9130/_/proxy/tenants/diku/install?deploy=false\&preRelease=false\&tenantParameters=loadReference%3Dfalse
 ```
 Repeat this step for any other tenants (who have enabled platform-complete) on your system.

 If that fails, remedy the error cause and try again until the post succeeds.
 We will take care of old modules that are not needed anymore but are still running (deployed) in the "Clean up" section.

-There should now be 126 modules deployed on your single server, try
+There should now be 132 modules deployed on your single server, try
 ```
   docker ps | grep "mod-" | wc
 ```
-62 of those modules belong to the Nolana release, 65 belong to the Orchid release.
+65 of those modules belong to the Orchid release, 67 belong to the Poppy release.
-1 module appears with the same version number in both releases, it has not been deployed twice ( mod-template-engine:1.18.0 ).
+Some Modules might have deployed with the same version number twice, namely if they belong to both releases.

-Modules enabled for your tenant are now those of the Orchid release:
+Modules enabled for your tenant are now those of the Poppy release:
 ```
 curl -w '\n' -XGET http://localhost:9130/_/proxy/tenants/diku/modules | grep id | wc
-  134
+  141
 ```

 This number is the sum of the following:

- Orchid release:
+ Poppy release:
- - 59 Frontend modules
+ - 62 Frontend modules
- -  9 Edge modules
+ - 11 Edge modules
- - 65 Backend modules
+ - 67 Backend modules
  -  1 Okapi module (5.0.1)

-These are all R1-2023 (Orchid) modules.
+These are all R2-2023 (Poppy) modules.

-## IV.
-Start the new Frontend
+## V. Start the new Frontend
 Stop the old Stripes container: systemctl stop stripes
 ;docker stop <container id of your old stripes container which is still running>